 “THE IMPORTANCE OF” DRAGGING “OUR CHILDREN BY the EXAMPLE”

 For this reason, I think that this word “forgiveness” can become confusing for children if it is not taught properly, since it can be taken more as a way to cancel the mistakes or as a means of releasing the guilt of what they have done.
 My son does it all the time and even smiles because he knows I will accept his apologize

 Seeing this situation, I consulted with a psychologist who told me that it was necessary to change his way of asking for apologize, since my son was only doing it mechanically and he was not aware that he had made a mistake.
 It was used to be normal for him to repeat the same fault many times; because, he knew that by saying sorry he would get rid of the reprimand.

-This fascinated me, it gave me another view of the situation and I did it immediately.
-I think that this way of doing it allowed me to have a deeper conversation with my son, where he also managed to express his failures with his words, sincerely acknowledging what he did wrong.
-It was a complete happiness for me as this allowed me to teach and guide him on the different ways in which he could behave better.
+I liked it.
+It gave me another point of view of the situation and I did it immediately.
+I think that doing in this way allowed me to have a deeper conversation with my son where he also was able to express his faults with his words and admiting sincerely what he did wrong.
+It was complete happiness for me as it permitted me to teach and guide him about the different ways in which he could behave better

-This shocked me a lot since it is true, we do not always say sorry or acknowledge our wrongdoing.
-That was enough for me, it led me to understand how it could lead my son to improve on accepting his mistakes and I understood that if I wanted a change in him, he had to start with me.
-Sometimes it is difficult to take responsibility for our actions and our mistakes, but recognizing them leads us to show our children the value of it, since we are a reflection of good or bad behavior for children.
+This shocked me a lot since it is true, we do not always say sorry or admit our mistakes.
+That was enough for me, it made me to comprenhend how it could lead my son to improve on accepting his mistakes and I understood that if I wanted to produce a change in him, it had to start on me.
+Sometimes it is difficult to take responsibility for our actions and our mistakes, but recognizing them leads us to show our children its value, since we are a reflex of good or bad behavior for the children.

-I believe that from now on it will be a daily task and I will make it part of me, I know and understand that acknowledging our mistakes is an act of greatness but not of weakness and if our children learn from it, I am sure that we will be able to change our entire society .
+I think that from now on, it will be a daily task and I will make it part of me.
+I know and I am aware that to recognize our own mistakes is an act of greatness instead of weakness and if our children learn fromt it, I´m sure that we will be able to change our whole society.